Search

 Given that businesses and customers alike are taking advantage of contactless experiences for their own safety right now, this isn't exactly surprising.

-But a GetApp survey of nearly 1,000 consumers tells us that not only will contactless experiences remain important long after the pandemic is over—they will become a deciding factor in who customers decide to do business with.
-(See our survey methodology at the bottom of this page.)
+A GetApp survey of nearly 1,000 consumers indicates that contactless experiences will remain important long after the pandemic is over—becoming a deciding factor in who customers choose to do business with.

 Contactless experiences are here to stay